 - Porcelain or ceramic: Both all-porcelain or all-ceramic give the most natural look in comparison to the rest of your teeth.
 These are the best options for anyone that may be allergic to metal.
 They are not as strong as metal or porcelain and metal combinations.

 Typically, a dental crown is fitted throughout two dental visits.
 The first visit consists of examining the tooth.
 Your dentist will take an X-ray of your tooth to determine if there is an infection and how severe it is.
 To fit the crown on top, the tooth or series of teeth receiving the crown will be filed down from the top and sides.
 Metal crowns are thinner so don’t need the tooth to be filed too much whereas other types of crowns need more room.
 There may also be filling applied before the crown is placed in case the tooth is too damaged.
 Once the tooth is filed down, an impression of it is made along with the teeth on either side of the tooth that will be crowned.
 This is to ensure that the crown fits perfectly.
 With the impressions done, it takes about two to three weeks for the crown to be made.
-However, your dentist will provide you with a temporary crown until the actual one is fitted.
+However, your dentist will provide you with a temporary crown until the actual one are fitted.

 It is important that individuals with dental crowns take care of them.
 Issues can certainly arise the longer you have the crown.
 Some of those include:

 - Extra sensitivity: The tooth on which the crown is placed will be more sensitive for a while after the procedure.
 As the anesthesia wears off, the tooth will likely be more sensitive to hot and cold food items.
 You want to take precautions such as using toothpaste formulated for sensitive teeth and consume food and drinks that aren’t too hot or cold.

 - Loosening of the crown: Crowns are cemented onto the tooth so that they stay intact.
 However, at times, the cement may wash out which makes it loose.
 Bacteria can then seep through and start to attach to the tooth that remains.
 You must notify your dentist as soon as you notice the crown loosening up.

 - Chipping of the crown: Porcelain, ceramic, and all-resin crowns aren’t as durable as metal crowns.
 Over time due to the pressure of use, the crown may start to chip.
 Smaller chips can be repaired but if the chip is big, your dentist will recommend you have it replaced.

 - Allergic reaction: Dentists will ask you if you have any known allergy to metal or porcelain before creating the crown.
 However, there are rare cases of an allergic reaction from a crown for individuals that weren’t aware that they have an allergy to the materials that make up the crown.

 The lifetime of a dental crown depends on the “wear and tear” they go through and the material it is made out of.
 Generally, a crown can last anywhere from 5 years up to 15.
 Other factors also play a role in the longevity of the crown such as your oral hygiene regimen and your mouth-related habits such as clenching teeth, biting fingernails, and chewing ice.
 There aren’t any specific measures you need to take to ensure the longevity of a crown.
 But you do need to maintain a good oral regimen so that the tooth under the crown remains healthy and free of bacteria.
 This means brushing twice and flossing daily.